Last Updated on June 27, 2021 by Calibre 11

-It had taken 10 long years, but by 1995 TAG Heuer was back on a sound financial footing.
+It had taken several years to get there, but by the early 1990s TAG Heuer was back on a sound financial footing.
 The management team brought in after the acquisition by TAG had increased sales through a series of new watch lines- the Formula 1, S/el, 1500 and 4000 series.
 Having stabilised the finances, attention now turned to developing a flagship watch.
 The new series would offer premium case materials, including Platinum, 18k Yellow and White Gold, and be powered by a range of automatic movements, including a Chronometer.
 The new range followed the naming convention of the day and was christened the TAG Heuer 6000.

 The responsibility for designing the new series fell to Jorg Hysek, the man who also designed the Kirium series.
 Like other “Six Features” watches, the 6000 features a unidirectional bezel, Sapphire glass (with cyclops on some models) and “Mercedes”-style hands.